 This charming footbridge, built in 1905, crosses the River Dee.
 It has lattice girders, a cute turnstile entrance and is painted gleaming white.
 On the other side there are woodland walks to enjoy.
 The bridge is 3 miles east of Ballater.

 Note that the Cambus O'May suspension bridge is currently not accessible after storm damage (March 2018).

 The 5th longest river in Scotland and famous for its salmon fishing the Dee is a constant companion for cyclists on the Deeside Way.
 For large sections you are riding alongside it, so make a stop and take a seat by its banks for a bit of relaxation.

 10. Royal Station, Ballater

 Board a replica of a Royal Train carriage and take a peek at the Royal toilet in the waiting room- it has a blue and white porcelain bowl painted with fruits and flowers.
-Ballater station burned down in 2015, but is being restored and will be open soon.
-It had a tea room that perfectly captured the nostalgia of nineteenth century railway refreshment rooms.
-It was decked out with wicker chairs, marble tables, brass light fittings, wood paneling and a checkerboard floor.
+There is a tea room that perfectly captures the nostalgia of nineteenth century railway refreshment rooms.

 Read about my cycling trip on the Deeside Way: